hphelion/documentation/moonshot/manage.administration-dashboard.topology-designs.md

 <tr>
 <td> <b>Volume Type </b> <br />(Modifiable)</td>
-<td> Available values from HP Cloud OS that identify the storage backend driver capabilities such as SATA or SSD retrieved from the Eve API.
+<td> Available values from HP Cloud OS for Moonshot that identify the storage backend driver capabilities such as SATA or SSD retrieved from the Eve API.
-Eve is an HP Cloud OS infrastructure topology design provisioner for OpenStack-based IaaS.  </td>
+Eve is an HP Cloud OS for Moonshot infrastructure topology design provisioner for OpenStack-based IaaS.  </td>
 </tr>

 </td>